mischievousdev/Superior/README.md

 Your bot is now online!

+# Deploy using docker?
+docker run -e TOKEN="your token" superior-bot

 # Can i contribute?
 No doubt, An extra hand to support is very helpfull for us to develop this project. **Pr's Welcome**.<br>
 For Issue please use Issue Tracker.<br>